ajgon/checky/README.md

 When enabled, prints all validation info to STDOUT (success) or STDERR (failure).
 You can customize messages in other validator, with `.message(value)` method, where value is the parameter provided to the "messaging" validator.
+If your project users `colorize` gem, the output status will be colorized.

 ## Passing blocks to validators